 Electronic assistants

-After the 2011 update, the Hill Descent Control system and the hill start assistant for cars with a manual transmission appeared.
-Forced blocking of the drive clutch was never added.
-But the stabilization system has been updated, which was important for a fast and tall car.
-In the main market of the model, in the USA, housewives were most often behind the wheel, and not harsh macho racers.
-The handling of the car, by the way, turned out to be quite good, despite the visually very high and narrow body.
-Not very large rolls, rather sharp steering and even a slight tendency to oversteer in extreme conditions - apparently, it was because of her that stabilization was included in the basic configuration.
+After the 2011 update, the Hill Descent Control system and hill start assistant appeared for cars with manual transmission.
+Forced blocking The drive couplings were never added.
+But the stabilization system has been updated, which for quick and tall car it was important.
+In the model's main market, the United States, the wheels were mostly driven by housewives rather than rugged, macho racers.
+By the way, the car’s handling turned out to be quite good, despite the visually very high and narrow body.
+Not very large rolls, rather sharp taxiing and even a slight tendency to oversteer in extreme conditions - apparently, it was because of this that stabilization was included in the basic configuration.

 Motors

-What cannot be said about the car at first sight is that it is one of the most powerful crossovers in its class.
-Initially, a 3.2 V6 engine with a capacity of 230 hp was put into the top-end package, and after restyling, another V6 with a volume of 3.0 liters took its place, which developed, depending on the market, from 249 to 283 hp.
-A slightly more torquey, but not more powerful 3.6-liter engine was also installed on cars for the USA, which in fact differs little from the first two.
-Post-styling diesel engines also showed record power - the older version of the engine developed as much as 184 hp.
+What cannot be said about the car at first glance is that it is one of the most powerful crossovers in your class.
+Initially, a 3.2 V6 engine with a power of 230 hp was installed in the top configuration, and after restyling, another V6 with a volume of 3.0 liters took its place, which developed, depending on the market, from 249 to 283 hp.
+Cars for the USA were also equipped with a slightly more torquey, but not more powerful 3.6-liter engine, essentially not much different from the first two.
+Post-restyling diesel engines also showed record power - the older version of the engine developed as much as 184 hp.

-Less powerful motors were also enough.
-Petrol "fours" with a volume of 2.4 liters until 2011 developed an unimpressive 136 hp, and after that the engine was replaced with a completely new one, but of the same displacement, with a power of 167 hp.
-Diesels 2 liters 150 forces from the car before the restyling of the Italian design.
-These motors under the hood of other GM cars are rare, but often found on Hyundai / Kia models.
-After restyling, the engine volume increased to 2.2 liters and two power gradations appeared - a top-end engine with 184 hp. and a weaker one, developing "only" 163.
+There were also plenty of less powerful engines.
+Until 2011, petrol fours with a volume of 2.4 liters developed an unimpressive 136 hp, and after that the engine was replaced with a completely new one, but of the same displacement, with a power of 167 hp.
+Diesels 2 liters 150 horsepower in the car before restyling, Italian design.
+These engines under the hood of other GM cars are rare, but they are often found on Hyundai/Kia models.
+After restyling, the engine volume increased to 2.2 liters and two power gradations appeared - the top-end engine 184 hp. and a weaker one, developing “only” 163.

-The 2011 update affected not only the motors.
-The style of the car has changed dramatically, the soft and not very expressive appearance was transformed by a new radiator grille and bumper, making the car much more aggressive and noticeable.
-And the five-speed automatic transmissions manufactured by Aisin were replaced with gearboxes of GM's own production, which turned out to be not the best solution.
-The second restyling of 2013 did not bring significant technical changes, and the appearance changed almost imperceptibly.
+The 2011 update affected not only the engines.
+The style of the car has changed radically; the soft and not very expressive appearance has been transformed by a new radiator grille and bumper, making the car much more aggressive and noticeable.
+And five-speed automatic transmissions produced by Aisin were replaced with gearboxes of GM’s own production, which turned out to be not the best solution.
+Second restyling of 2013 significant technical changes I didn’t bring it, and my appearance changed almost imperceptibly.

 Body and interior

-The body of cars produced by GM Korea does not differ in a particularly durable paintwork, but even at the age of ten there are no obvious problems with corrosion.
-The new GM standard affects the quality of protection of steel structures.
+The body of cars produced by GM Korea is especially durable paint coating no different, but even at ten years of age there are no obvious problems with corrosion.
+Affects new standard GM on the quality of protection of steel structures.
 What is needed here is galvanized, and something else is covered with a thick layer of mastic and plastic.
-They forgot only about the fifth door, and some seams in the engine compartment may have damaged sealant and traces of corrosion already at the age of several years.
+They only forgot about the fifth door, and some of the seams in engine compartment may have damage to the sealant and signs of corrosion even after several years of age.

-A clear disadvantage is that the thickness of the metal of the outer panels is not impressive, they bend well with a finger.
-This is all the more strange because the mass of the car is more than one and a half hundred kilograms more than that of its main competitors.
-But according to the reviews of those who visited Captiva in serious accidents, the secret is revealed a little: the car has a very solid foundation, more reminiscent of the design of the spars of serious "rogues" than a light crossover.
-The weight-added sound deadening is pretty good too - even the class-leading second and third-generation RAV4s were a lot noisier.
-However, in the salons of the Antara and SRX platforms, it is even quieter, so Captiva is still far from the limit of perfection.
+The obvious disadvantage is that the thickness of the metal of the outer panels is not impressive; they bend easily with your finger.
+This is all the more strange since the weight of the car is over one and a half hundred kilograms more than that of its main competitors.
+But according to the reviews of those who visited Captiva in serious accidents, the secret is revealed: the car has a very solid foundation, more reminiscent in the design of the side members of serious “rogues” than a light crossover.
+Sound insulation, which adds weight, is also very high quality - even the role model in this class, the second and third generation RAV4, turned out to be much noisier.
+However, the cabins of the co-platform Antara and SRX are even quieter, so the Captiva is still far from reaching the limit of perfection.

-The interior is pretty basic - there's decent but not great plastic, cheap leather, and simple quality fabric.
-Decorating in the style of cheaper Chevrolets greatly underestimates the level of the car, distancing it from more expensive Opels and Cadillacs.
-It is especially disappointing for the quality of the seats - a more noble profile would not hurt the driver.
-In the process of restyling, the interior was “ennobled”, making it visually more expensive, but, unfortunately, this upgrade did not touch the seats.
+The interior is quite simple - there is decent but not great plastic, cheap leather and simple high-quality fabric.
+Design in the style of cheaper Chevrolets greatly lowers the level of the car, distancing it from the more expensive Opel and Cadillac.
+It’s especially a shame about the quality of the seats – the driver’s seat could use a more noble profile.
+During the restyling process, the interior was “ennobled”, making it visually more expensive, but, unfortunately, this modernization did not affect the seats.

-The electrical equipment of the body and interior is not completely problem-free, although it does not present expensive troubles - this is generally typical for GM cars.
-Worse, the under-hood wiring and electronics under the bottom suffer quite a lot.
-The engine compartment "spit" is too "gentle" - sand that has got into the corrugations after several years of operation can cause numerous violations of the wire insulation and equally numerous failures in on-board systems - and mainly in the engine.
+The electrical equipment of the body and interior is not completely problem-free, although it does not present expensive problems - this is generally typical for GM cars.
+What's worse is that the engine compartment wiring and underbody electronics suffer quite a lot.
+The engine compartment "braid" is too "delicate" - sand that gets into the corrugations after several years of operation can cause numerous violations of the wire insulation and equally numerous failures in on-board systems– and mainly on the engine.

-After off-road trips, it is recommended to rinse the engine compartment very carefully and generally monitor its cleanliness.
-By the way, at the same time, “sweating” motors create a lot of troubles - traces of grease eventually heavily pollute the compartment from below and allow sand to linger inside.
-The wiring to the ABS sensors and the all-wheel drive clutch is also vulnerable.
-After crossing fords and serious puddles, it is recommended to check the tightness of the connectors or put grease in them at least once every couple of years.
-Strongly rubbed front optics, a leaky brake light on the back door, poor wiring of rear number plate lights are generally typical for all inexpensive cars, you should not take them as a serious drawback of the model.
-Well, there are no failures of the on-board multimedia system here simply because of its simplicity.
+After off-road trips, it is recommended to rinse the engine compartment very thoroughly and generally monitor its cleanliness.
+By the way, “sweating” motors create a lot of troubles - traces of lubricant over time heavily contaminate the compartment below and allow sand to linger inside.
+Wiring to ABS sensors and clutch all-wheel drive also vulnerable.
+After crossing fords and serious puddles, it is recommended to check the tightness of the connectors or add lubricant to them at least once every couple of years.
+Severely chafing front optics, a leaky brake light on the rear door, poor wiring of the rear license plate lights are generally typical for all inexpensive cars, you should not perceive them as a serious drawback of the model.
+Well, there are no failures of the on-board multimedia system simply because of its simplicity.

 Chassis

-The suspension of a car for a passenger car can be considered exemplary reliable and inexpensive, moreover.
-They even withstand off-road trips without much damage, unless, of course, driving on the ground and pits in a loaded car.
-However, the reliability of the shock absorbers is below average - after 30-40 thousand mileage they will lose their effectiveness, and the controllability of the car will noticeably worsen.
-You can reach 100-150 thousand with the "native" kit, they will not leak if you do not overheat them, but the driving pleasure is not the same.
+Car suspensions for passenger cars can be considered exemplary reliable and inexpensive, too.
+They can even withstand off-road travel without much damage, unless, of course, you drive on dirt and potholes with a loaded car.
+However, the reliability of the shock absorbers is below average - after 30-40 thousand kilometers they will lose efficiency, and the car’s handling will noticeably deteriorate.
+You can reach 100-150 thousand with the “original” kit, they won’t leak unless you overheat them, but the driving pleasure is not the same.

-The stabilizer struts are a consumable, as are the bushings.
-With an active style of movement, they have to be changed every second MOT if you do not want to listen to their knock.
-By the way, its cause may be not only in the suspension - there is a very “gentle” steering rack, which starts knocking at runs over 50 thousand.
-But if you monitor the fluid level in the power steering expansion tank, it can work in this state for a very long time - the backlash is minimal, and leaks are usually almost invisible.
-The power steering pump is not very reliable, but pumps from Opel cars are great with minimal alteration, although they “do not fight” according to the code.
-This will come in handy if the owner of the car missed the level of ATP in the tank at least once, because the part is not reliable.
+Stabilizer struts are completely consumable, as are bushings.
+With an active style of movement, they have to be changed at every second maintenance if you do not want to listen to their knocking.
+By the way, its reason may not only be in the suspension - there is a very “delicate” steering rack, which begins to knock at mileage over 50 thousand.
+But if you monitor the fluid level in expansion tank Power steering, it can work in this state for a very long time - the backlash is minimal, and leaks are usually almost unnoticeable.
+The power steering pump is not very reliable, but pumps from Opel cars are perfect with minimal modifications, although according to the code they “do not break.”
+This will be useful to you if the car owner has missed the ATP level in the tank at least once, because the part is not reliable.

 Transmission

 The reliability of transmissions can generally be assessed as average.
-Manual transmissions generally do not cause any special problems - you just need to monitor the oil level, because it is quite traditional for GM boxes to “sweat” with oil.
-The strength of the front CV joints and drives is sufficient, except that with a 3.6 engine and a top-end diesel engine, there are cases of “cutting off” splines on the shafts - most likely, one of the batches of drives was not very successful.
-At the same time, the hinges themselves are reliable, they can withstand even short-term work with a torn cover, but here it is important to notice oil leaks in time.
-The CV joint covers themselves are too “tender”, they tear easily on off-road.
-The same problem is with the driveshaft on all-wheel drive versions, it usually has a rubber intermediate support that fails, followed by a bearing.
-Theoretically, with such a breakdown, it is necessary to replace the entire cardan shaft, but in reality there is a completely running cardan bearing with a dimension of 71.4 * 24.6, which can be found even on GAZ cars, and you can also buy a repair insert for an elastic band.
-Breaking the clutch is more difficult, because it turns off at the slightest attempt to overheat - the emergency mode starts already at 94 degrees.
-She does not have a separate radiator, as well as a complex hydraulic system.
-Breakdowns are usually associated with the failure of the electronics of the control system, which entails the failure of the mechanical part.
-The rear gearbox is also quite “gentle”, it doesn’t like gas-to-floor starts on asphalt and sometimes fails with V6 engines.
+Manual gearboxes basically they don’t cause any special problems - you just need to monitor the oil level, because quite traditionally for GM gearboxes “sweat” oil.
+The strength of the front CV joints and drives is sufficient, except that with a 3.6 engine and a top-end diesel engine there are cases of “cutting off” the splines on the shafts - most likely, one of the batches of drives was not very successful.
+At the same time, the hinges themselves are reliable and can withstand even short-term work with a torn cover, but here it is important to notice oil leaks in time.
+The CV joint covers themselves are too “delicate” and tear easily off-road.
+The same problem occurs with the propeller shaft on all-wheel drive versions; the rubber intermediate support usually fails, followed by the bearing.
+Theoretically, if such a breakdown occurs, it needs to be replaced. cardan shaft entirely, but in fact there is a completely running cardan bearing with dimensions 71.4 * 24.6, which can be found even on GAZ cars, and a repair insert for the rubber band can also be bought.
+It is more difficult to break the clutch, because it turns off at the slightest attempt to overheat - emergency mode starts already at 94 degrees.
+It does not have a separate radiator, nor does it have a complex hydraulic system.
+Failures are usually associated with a failure of the electronics of the control system, which also entails a failure of the mechanical part.
+The rear gearbox is also quite “delicate”; it really doesn’t like “throttle to the floor” starts on asphalt and sometimes breaks down with V6 engines.

 1 / 2